CedricDeVijt/ComputerScienceNotes/Bachelor 3/Distributed systems/8 Coordination.md

   - Effective in synchronous systems but message-heavy.
 - **Critical Metric → Synchronization Delay** ★★★★★
   - Ricart-Agrawala ($δ$) outperforms Ring ($Nδ/2$).
-- **Common Pitfall**: Assuming reliable networks for liveness [❓ Verify Context].
+- **Common Pitfall**: Assuming reliable networks for liveness.

-## More info
+## 8.7 More info

-Coordination in distributed systems refers to the mechanisms and protocols that enable multiple independent processes, nodes, or components to work together to achieve a common goal, maintain consistency, and manage shared resources despite being geographically or logically separated.
+Coordination refers to the mechanisms and protocols that enable multiple independent processes, nodes, or components to work together to achieve a common goal, maintain consistency, and manage shared resources despite being geographically or logically separated.
 It addresses challenges like synchronization, communication, fault tolerance, and consensus in environments where nodes may fail, messages may be delayed or lost, and no single node has a complete view of the system.

 ### Why Coordination is Necessary